lacchain/besu-pro-testnet/DEPLOY_NODE.md

 * Below you will find instructions for the deployment of nodes using Ansible.
 This implies that it will be executed from a local machine on a remote server.
 The local machine and the remote server will communicate via ssh.

-* The installation with ansible provided is compatible with **Ubuntu 18.04** and **Centos7**.
+* The installation with ansible provided is compatible with **Ubuntu** and **Centos7**.
 If you want to deploy your node in a different operative system, you can go to the [documentation for Generic Onboarding](https://github.com/lacchain/besu-network/blob/master/GENERIC_ONBOARDING.md).

 * **It is important to mention** that in case an organization needs Orion, it must be deployed in a different instance (virtual machine), in this case the organization will require two virtual machines.
-It is worth mentioning that **Orion is optional** and the organization can join the network only with Besu.
+It is worth mentioning that **Orion/Tessera is optional** and the organization can join the network only with Besu.

 ## Minimum System Requirements